cosmos/ibc-rs/docs/architecture/adr-002-error.md

 The design above is meant to separate between two concerns:

   - The metadata about an error, as captured in `Kind`.
-  - The trace of how the error occured, as captured in `anomaly::Context`.
+  - The trace of how the error occurred, as captured in `anomaly::Context`.
   - The type `Error` is defined to be `anomaly::Error<Kind>`, which is a newtype wrapper to `Box<anomaly::Context<Kind>>`.

 There are a few issues with the original design using `anomaly`: